 The partnership relies upon loan payoffs and borrowers' mortgage payments for the source of funds for loans.
 Recently, mortgage interest rates have decreased somewhat from those available at the inception of the partnership.
 If interest rates were to increase substantially, the yield of the partnership's loans may provide lower yields than other comparable debt-related investments.
 Additionally, since the partnership has made primarily fixed rate loans, if interest rates were to rise, the likely result would be a slower prepayment rate for the partnership.
 This could cause a lower degree of liquidity as well as a slowdown in the ability of the partnership to invest in loans at the then current interest rates.
 Conversely, in the event interest rates were to decline, the partnership could experience significant borrower prepayments, which, if the partnership can only obtain the then existing lower rates of interest may cause a dilution of the partnership's yield on loans, thereby lowering the partnership's overall yield to the limited partners.
-Cash is generated from borrower payments of interest, principal, loan payoffs and from the partnership's sale of real estate owned properties.
+Cash is generated from borrower payments of interest, principal and loan payoffs.
 Currently the credit and financial markets are facing a significant and prolonged disruption.
 As a result, loans are not readily available to borrowers or purchasers of real estate.
 These credit constraints may impact the partnership and our borrowers' ability to sell properties or refinance their loans in the event they have difficulty making loan payments or their loan matures.
 A slow down or reduction in loan repayments would likely reduce the partnership's cash flows and restrict the partnership's ability to invest in new loans or provide earnings and capital distributions.
 Excess cash flow is invested in new loan opportunities, when available, and used for other partnership business.

 At the time of subscription to the partnership, limited partners made a decision to either take distributions of earnings monthly, quarterly or annually or to compound earnings in their capital account.
 The table below summarizes these allocation elections.
-As of March 31, 2009 and 2008, limited partners electing to withdraw earnings represented 40% and 39%, respectively.
+As of June 30, 2009 and 2008, limited partners electing to withdraw earnings represented 42% and 40%, respectively.